Annual Gynecology Exams in Orange Park, FL

 What to Expect for Your Annual Gynecology Exams

-In addition to checking your height, weight, and blood pressure, your doctor will ask you questions about your general health, menstrual period and sexual activities.
-During your annual exam, one of our OBGYN specialists will perform the following assessments and tests.
+In addition to checking your height, weight, and blood pressure, your gynecologist will ask you questions about your general health, menstrual period and sexual activities.
+During your annual exam at our Orange Park or Middleburg office, one of our OBGYN specialists will perform the following assessments and tests.

 A Pap smear checks for abnormal cells in the cervix that could lead to cancer.
 The gynecologist will insert a small cotton-tipped swab through the vagina into the cervix.
 Cells are removed from the cervix and sent to a laboratory to be checked for any abnormalities.
 The Pap smear is painless.